James Crosbie (Kerry politician)

 Crosbie was the oldest son of Pierce Crosbie, from Ballyheigue, County Kerry, and his wife Frances, daughter of Rowland Bateman of Oak Park, County Carlow.
 He was educated in England at Harrow School, and in 1785 he married his cousin Elizabeth née Bateman.
 They had 4 sons and 2 daughters.

 He was High Sheriff of County Kerry in 1792.

-In 1798 he was elected to the House of Commons of Ireland for both the borough of Tralee and for Kerry, but chose to sit for the county seat.
+In 1798 he was elected to the House of Commons of Ireland for both the borough of Tralee and for County Kerry, but chose to sit for the county seat.

 His election had been organised by his cousin John Crosbie, 2nd Earl of Glandore, whose continued support ensured his return to the House of Commons of the United Kingdom.
 However he ran out of money and fell out with Glandore, and with neither patronage nor money he was unable to contest the 1806 general election.

 A legacy and the support of Lord Ventry secured his re-election in 1812, and he held the seat until 1826.
 On the death of John Crosbie, 2nd Earl of Glandore he was able to obtain the coveted post of Custos Rotulorum of Kerry, which he held until his own death in 1836.